Dani Castellano

-Daniel 'Dani' Castellano Betancor (born 2 November 1987) is a Spanish professional footballer who plays as a midfielder or a left-back.
+Daniel 'Dani' Castellano Betancor (born 2 November 1987) is a Spanish former professional footballer who played as a midfielder or a left-back.

 Club career

-Born in Las Palmas, Canary Islands, Castellano graduated from UD Las Palmas' youth setup, and made his senior debut with the reserves in 2006, in Tercera División.
-On 15 December 2007 he appeared in his first game as a professional, starting in a 3–1 away loss against Polideportivo Ejido in the Segunda División.
+Born in Las Palmas, Canary Islands, Castellano graduated from UD Las Palmas' academy, and made his senior debut with the reserves in 2006, in the Tercera División.
+He appeared in his first game as a professional on 15 December 2007, starting in a 3–1 Segunda División away loss against Polideportivo Ejido.

 On 31 January 2008, Castellano moved to another reserve team, RCD Mallorca B also in the fourth tier.
 He first appeared with the main squad on 8 January of the following year, coming on as a late substitute in a 3–1 home win over UD Almería in the Copa del Rey.
 Eight days later, he was loaned to Segunda División B club Deportivo Alavés until June.

 After another loan stint at AD Ceuta, Castellano terminated his contract with the Balearic Islands side in June 2011.
-Late in the month, he returned to his first club Las Palmas after agreeing to a three-year deal.
+Later that month, he returned to his first club Las Palmas agreeing to a three-year deal.

 Castellano played 12 games in the 2014–15 campaign, helping to a return to La Liga after 13 years.
 He made his debut in the competition on 22 August 2015, starting and featuring 80 minutes in a 1–0 defeat at Atlético Madrid.

 Personal life

-Castellano's twin brother, Javier, is also a footballer and a midfielder.
+Castellano's twin brother, Javier, was also a footballer and a midfielder.
 He too represented Las Palmas.